Frequently Asked Questions

 The checks will include (25):

-- Examination of the importer’s implementation of supply chain due diligence obligations, including those related to management systems, risk management
+- Examination of the importer’s implementation of supply chain due diligence obligations, including those related to management systems, risk management and third-party audits

 - Examination of records demonstrating compliance with the above